catalystdao/catalyst-documentation/src/content/docs/protocol/liquidity-pools.md

 Catalyst is extensible and can replicate any type of AMM pool such as Curve stableswap, UNI v2, and Balancer multi-asset pool.

 Catalyst keeps liquidity on-chain in Vaults without partitions.
-This allows anyone to use the complete liquidity in a Catalyst vault for any pair locally (ETH to USDC) or cross-chain (Matic to BNB).
+This allows anyone to use the complete liquidity in a Catalyst vault for any pair locally (ETH to USDC) or cross-chain (MATIC to BNB).

 Each Vault contains 1 or more assets and can be connected to none, one or more other vaults to allow swaps between their assets.
 When vaults are connected, they form a pool.
 Within a pool, any asset can be exchanged for any other asset.
 Below is an example of a 6 asset pool consisting of 3 vaults.